 Hi folks, here's what I have to show and tell.
 No smut here, deal with it!

 Who am I?
 Shae Guerin is a sixty-something tradesperson with an attitude: "Problem?
 Yours, not mine."
-The label I relate to best is "tranny"; you could call me trans, berdache, non-binary, genderqueer, an old hippie, musician, balding frugalisti, miscreant, alt-right, outlaw, outside thinker, agitator, wild dreamer, health nut, autogynephilic fashion geek and shoe slut, zymurgist, oenophile, carnivorous gundamentalist, Master of the Technical Universe, or just a very Out crossdresser - all part of one person.
+The label I relate to best is "tranny"; you could call me trans, berdache, non-binary, genderqueer, an old hippie, musician, frugalisti, miscreant, alt-right, outlaw, outside thinker, agitator, wild dreamer, health nut, autogynephilic, fashion geek, shoe slut, zymurgist, oenophile, carnivorous gundamentalist, Master of the Technical Universe, or just a very Out crossdresser - all part of one person.
 Sometimes this is gender expression, sometimes simple sensual comfort, but most often this is just a Grand Old Shakespearean Tradition.